sameem97/Web-App-DevOps-Project/README.md

 The update strategy is a rolling update, allowing a maximum of one pod to be unavailable, minimising downtime during upgrades e.g. updated docker image.

+### Azure DevOps

+Azure DevOps is an end to end development platform providing various functionality from repository hosting and version control to task tracking and other project management capabilities.

+One of its most well known features is its robust CI/CD pipelines; I have utilised a build pipeline with a buildAndPush task to automate the docker image build upon commits to the main branch and pushing this new image into DockerHub.
+The release pipeline subsequently utilises a Deploy to Kubernetes task to pull down this new image from DockerHub and deploy it to the aks-cluster.

+Whilst I haven't added testing to the CI stage yet (I have been testing the application manually), CD is only triggered upon a successful build and passing of the tests.
+In this manner, CI/CD is an enabler for developers to ship software to users much faster, receiving feedback early if tests fail so that they can iterate rapidly and with confidence.

 ## Technology Stack

 - **Backend:** Flask is used to build the backend of the application, handling routing, data processing, and interactions with the database.